kylerbrown/bark/docs/README.md

     # optional tests
     pytest -v

-This simple installation supports the main bark library, most of the conversion scripts, and most of the command-line data manipulation tools.
+These installation instructions cover the main bark library and almost all of the conversion scripts and command-line data manipulation tools.
 Exceptions are noted below.

 The requirements file omits dependencies for a few optional graphical tools included in this repository.
-Their additional requirements are as follows (if you don't intend to use them, you don't need to worry about this):
+Their additional requirements are as follows, and are not shared across them.
+If you don't intend to use one, you can ignore its requirements.

 * `bark-label-view` (for hand-labeling audio data), requires:
   * Matplotlib (>=2.0)
   * the spectral analysis library [`resin`](https://github.com/margoliashlab/resin)
+  * (optional) PyQt5 (provides a slightly better experience, but `bark-label-view` is perfectly usable without it)
 * `bark-psg-view` (for hand-scoring PSG data), requires:
   * Matplotlib (2.0.2)
-  * PyQt (5.6.0)
+  * PyQt5 (5.6.0)
 * `bark-scope` opens a sampled data file in [neuroscope](http://neurosuite.sourceforge.net/).
   It obviously requires an installation of neuroscope.
   Note for MacOS users: you need to link the installed neuroscope to where `bark-scope`